topocm/topocm_content/src/w0_background/band_structures.md

 Since we are interested in static properties of electrons in materials for much of our course, it helps to make the simplifying ansatz: $\Psi=e^{-i E t/\hbar}\psi$.
 This ansatz simplifies the Schrodinger equation to a time-independent form:
 $$H\psi=E\psi,$$
-which resembles the eigenvalue problem in linear algebra.
+which is an eigenvalue problem in linear algebra.

-In fact, the good news for those of you familiar with linear algebra is that most of what we talk about is ultimately linear algebra.
 We can often model electrons in materials within the so-called **tight-binding** approximation where electrons are assumed to occupy a discrete set of orbitals on atoms.
 We then take $\psi_a$ to denote the wave-function amplitude of the electron on orbital $a$.
 The wave-function amplitudes $\psi_a$ can be combined into $\psi$, which is then thought of as a vector.